Jewelry Advice & How To's - Jewelry Tips

 - In your hotel, keep your jewelry near the air conditioner if possible, or the area in the room with the least humidity.
 Do not store jewelry in the bathroom or in your suitcase.

 - Use jewelry rolls for storing sturdier pieces in purses or in more rigid containers.
-Never store a jewelry roll anywhere where weight will bear down on it.
+Never store a jewelry roll anywhere where the weight will bear down on it.

 Storing jewelry in dry places and using desiccants is good advice that applies at home as much as it does in transit.